 How we champion artists

-At minimum, every elected artist gets a curated online exhibition and a brief introductory essay.
+Our scholarly role is to provide every elected artist with a curated online exhibition and a brief introductory essay.
 With subvention funding we can go beyond that and produce a more substantial critical/biographical essay that fully shows why an artist’s work stands out as truly innovative.
 Our authors are drawn from a large network of peers — each with significant expertise relating to styles, movements, periods, media, and regions most pertinent to the artist.
 But we can’t expect them to work for free.
 The Catch-22 is that many artists can’t afford the expense.
 So, to help those artists in need we’ve pledged to set aside 20% of profits from our total sales commissions in order to secure for them a top historian to tell their story and critically assess their work.
-The more works we sell the greater the financial support we can provide to artists.
-That’s why, when you purchase a work of art here, you also enhance your own kismet.
+The more works our gallery partners sell the greater the financial support we can provide to our artists.

-Our approach to offering art is grounded in the maxim that scholarship — with an eye for quality as its corollary — provides the smartest guide for collectors.
+We approach gallery owners who share the maxim that scholarship — with an eye for quality as its corollary — provides the smartest guide for collectors.
+We define quality as work that is innovative in comparison with that of predecessors as well as contemporaries — thus validating its significance along the historical timeline.
 The direct benefit of this maxim is that there is simply no greater value proposition in the art market.
-Just compare our artists’ works with those by their more famous peers fetching huge prices and you’ll discover that these prices on the ground floor — with nowhere to go but up.
+Just compare our artists’ works with those by their more famous peers fetching huge prices and you’ll discover these prices are on the ground floor — with nowhere to go but up.

-We also urge you to compare our artists’ works with the hundreds of commercial websites enticing artists to consign and display their art.
+Compare our artists’ works with the hundreds of commercial websites enticing artists to consign and display their art.
 The biggest of these platforms posts hundreds of thousands of works.
-None of those websites are curated, so don’t be surprised to be disappointed.
-Lots of art that has its heart in the right place is frequently derivative, inept, or simply boring — but that’s what you get that with any “pay to play” business.
-Instead, our Curatorial Board assures that you will discover real collecting opportunities.
+None of those websites are curated.
+So, when it comes to quality don’t be surprised when you’re disappointed by art that is derivative, inept, or simply boring.
+That’s to be expected with any “pay to play” business.
+Instead, our Curatorial Board has solved that problem.
+Owing to our vetting process you will discover real collecting opportunities.